RoamGuru Roam Guru

 Getting There: The Route Matters

 Most desert camps sit near Merzouga, a village of roughly 5,000 people on the edge of Erg Chebbi.
-You have three options:
+You have three options, and the one you choose shapes everything that follows.

 The Scenic Drive (Marrakech to Merzouga)